 Can I get more than one dental veneer in a single visit?

 Yes.
 You can get multiple porcelain veneers in a single visit.
-Dr. Cappy Sinclair will evaluate your issues and create a treatment plan to address your oral needs.
+Dr. Sinclair or Dr. Reichley will evaluate your issues and create a treatment plan to address your oral needs.
 Treatment planning is an integral part of the process.

 What can you not do with porcelain veneers?